-Based on the preceding discussion, we can define the single model principle as requiring the use of a seamless and reversible wide-spectrum language for sofware description, possessing conceptual integrity at both the module and system levels, while maintaining view consistency at different levels of abstraction.
+Based on the preceding discussion, we can define the single model principle as follows.

+Definition.
+A software development follows the single model principle if it requires the use of a seamless and reversible wide-spectrum language for software description, possessing conceptual integrity at both the module and system levels, while maintaining view consistency at different levels of abstraction.

 Criterion UML/Java BON/Eiffel

 Seamless and reversible No Yes

-wide-spectum descriptions (e.g. impedance mismatch be- (by construction)
+wide-spectum descriptions (e.g., impedance mismatch be- (by construction)

-tween OCL and $iContract$ , or be-
+tween OCL and iContract , or be-

 tween statecharts and classes)

 Conceptual integrity No Yes

-(e.g. constraints can be expressed (by construction)
+(e.g., constraints can be expressed (by construction)

 on dependency arrows, in notes,

-via OCL and in statecharts; col-
+via OCL and in statecharts; collab-

-laboration and sequence diagrams
+oration and sequence diagrams are

-are similar semantically)
+identical semantically)

 View consistency No Qualified Yes

-(in general, no algorithms or (static views have good consis-
+(in general, no algorithms or meth- (static views have good consis-

-methods available to check the tency checking mehods; basic
+ods available to check the con- tency checking mehods; basic

-constructive part - classes and checks can be made for the con-
+structive part - classes and state- checks can be made for the con-

-statecharts - against the other sistency of dynamic and static
+charts - against the other views, sistency of dynamic and static dia-

-views, e.g. OCL) diagrams, but better methods
+e.g., OCL) grams, but better methods needed)

-needed)